Trifle22/react-sandbox/README.md

-# This is the react sandbox
+# This is React sandbox, here I have fun with different development tools